6 min readUpdated

 Opening .max Files on Mac

-This is especially useful for studios that use 3ds Max for asset creation but run their Cinema 4D pipeline on macOS.
-Convert once on a Windows workstation, then share the C4D project across your Mac-based team.
+Especially useful for studios that use 3ds Max for asset creation but run their Cinema 4D pipeline on macOS.
+Convert once on a Windows workstation, then share the C4D project across the Mac team.
+For studio-wide rollouts and licensing patterns, see the studio migration playbook and studio use cases.

-On first launch, macOS Gatekeeper may block the plugin since it's not distributed through the App Store.
-Right-click the plugin file and choose “Open” to bypass this.
-For detailed installation steps, see How It Works.
+On first launch, macOS may block the plugin since it's not distributed through the App Store.
+Right-click the plugin file and choose Open to bypass this.
+Detailed installation steps: How It Works.

 Related Guides